xichenpan/ARLDM/README.md

 ```shell
 python main.py
 ```

+## Acknowledgment
+Thanks a lot to @adymaharana for kindly sharing FlintstonesSV and PororoSV datasets (and the code), as well as the PororoSV pretrained checkpoint and Flintstones sampled results.

 ## Citation
 If you find this code useful for your research, please cite our paper:
 ```bibtex